 - Into the Woods

 - Doubt: A Parable

-Upper School drama classes include Drama, Advanced Drama, Dramatis Personae (an auditioned dramatic acting ensemble), and Media Technologies.
-Upper School students may also join the extra-curricular Drama Club, which produces the annual Fall Play and Spring Musical.
+Upper School offers Drama for any interested students, as well as an auditioned dramatic ensemble, Honors Dramatis.
+Members of Dramatis typically put on a production each semester.
+Students also may participate in the co-curricular Drama Club, which produces the annual Fall Play and Spring Musical.
 Finally, students who exhibit exceptional dedication to the dramatic arts may be eligible for induction into the International Thespian Honor Society.

 Some recent productions include: